gsaanchi/gsaanchi/README.md

 The challenge was making it fast and accurate - I built an asynchronous pipeline that processes queries in parallel and uses BART for summarization.
 The frontend is clean and responsive, perfect for quick research sessions.

 **Built with:** Flask, BART, Google Search API, HTML/CSS/JavaScript

+---

+### Krack the Hack - Hotel Reviews Analysis
+**2024**

+Ever wondered what people really think about their hotel stays?
+I dove into thousands of Booking.com reviews to find out.
+This project analyzes hotel review data to uncover patterns in traveler behavior and what actually makes people happy (or really upset) about their stays.

+The interesting challenge was extracting structured insights from messy review data.
+I used regex and NLP to parse trip types, traveler categories, and stay durations from unstructured tags.
+Then applied VADER and TextBlob for sentiment analysis, plus LDA topic modeling to identify what people complain about most (spoiler: it's usually the WiFi).

+**Built with:** Python, Pandas, NLTK, TextBlob, Scikit-learn, Matplotlib, Seaborn

 ## What I'm learning